First is Not Really Better Than Last: Evaluating Layer Choice and Aggregation Strategies in Language Model Data Influence Estimation: Analysis and Experimental Results

 \textbf{RoBERTa-Large}.
 For this comparatively smaller model, filtering performance peaks in later attention layers.
 DataInf achieves the strongest result on group 4 (layers 18–23) with a 0.70 win rate, outperforming other configurations.
 Cosine on group 3 (layers 12–17, 0.56 win rate) and TracIn on the embedding layer (0.51) are the closest competitors.
 The two variants $\operatorname{TracIn}{we}$ and $\operatorname{TracIn}^{10}{we}$ yield nearly identical scores (0.47) but are consistently dominated by TracIn on \texttt{WE}.
 Interestingly, COLA accuracy trends (see Figure~\ref{fig:r-acc-trend}, Appendix~\ref{sec:a-acc-distr}) reveal that the oracle setting \texttt{Full} is occasionally surpassed by influence-based filtering that retains a fraction of noisy samples.

 \looseness-1\textbf{Llama-3.2 1B}.
 For Llama, influence functions perform worst among all settings: none of the configurations surpass the uniform removal baseline (\texttt{Random}), even when a large fraction of mislabeled samples is discarded.
 The strongest outcomes are obtained with DataInf on group 2 (layers 04–07, 0.64 win rate) and group 1 (layers 00–03, 0.58), comparable to \texttt{Random} (0.64).
 Accuracy trajectories (Figure~\ref{fig:l-acc-trend}, Appendix~\ref{sec:a-acc-distr}) further show that \texttt{Random} outperforms influence methods on QQP, COLA, and STSB in later epochs.
 Despite this, noise distribution analysis (Figure~\ref{fig:l-noise-distr}, Appendix~\ref{sec:a2-noise-distr}) reveals non-uniform patterns, with mislabeled samples concentrating at both extremes of the influence range, describing a substantial fraction of detrimental samples as influential for the task goal.
+We provide additional discussion on Llama results in Appendix~\ref{sec:a-llama}.

 \textbf{Qwen-2.5 1.5B}.
 The strongest results are achieved by Cosine on group 2 (layers 07–13) and by DataInf on both groups 1 (layers 00–06) and 2, all ranked top-1.
 TracIn follows as the runner-up, with its best performance on group 2, while $\operatorname{TracIn}_{we}$ produces comparable outcomes on the same group.
 Accuracy trends (Figure~\ref{fig:q-acc}, Appendix~\ref{sec:a-acc-distr}) further show that middle layers (07–13) consistently outperform other layers across GLUE tasks and methods.